hoaraucg/Liri-Node-App/README.md

 ### Logging
 ---

 Liri will also log all of your searches to the log.txt file located in the repository.
-Never worry about having to research for any of your favorites, they'll always be saved!
+Never worry about having to re-search for any of your favorites, they'll always be saved!

 ## Copyright
 ---